 MOD EUR/XXA28/19

 4.1.3 An administration, or one6acting on behalf of a group of named administrations, intending to include a new or modified assignment in the feeder-link List shall send to the Bureau, not earlier than eight years but preferably not later than two years before the date on which the assignment is to be brought into use, the relevant information listed in Appendix 4.
-An assignment in the feeder-link List shall lapse if it is not brought into use within eight years after the date of receipt by the Bureau of the relevant complete information.
+An assignment in the feeder-link List shall lapse if it is not brought into useADD 6bis within eight years after the date of receipt by the Bureau of the relevant complete information.
 A proposed new or modified assignment not included in the List within eight years after the date of receipt by the Bureau of the relevant complete information7 shall also lapse.

 ADD EUR/XXA28/20